scalacenter/scalafix/website/src/main/tut/docs/creating-your-own-rule/vocabulary.md

 The Patch API is constantly evolving and we regularly add more utility methods to accomplish common tasks.
-If you experience that it's difficult to implement something that seems simple then don't hesitate to ask on [gitter](javascript:window.gitter.chat.defaultChat.toggleChat(true)).
+If you experience that it's difficult to implement something that seems simple then don't hesitate to ask on {% gitter %}.

 ## LintMessage
 Rules are able to emit "lint messages" with info/warn/error severity